mkson668/llm_address_parser/README.md

 ## Contributors

 ## License
-This project is licensed under the MIT License.
+Licensed under the Apache License, Version 2.0 (the "License").